 A Town Full of Life and History

-Ronda has had many famous historic figures fall in love with it.
+Ronda has had many famous historical figures fall in love with it.
 It is often referred to as one of the most romantic cities in Spain.
 We may find it hard to disagree with that statement.
 Pulitzer award-winning author Ernest Hemingway wrote about Ronda extensively in his 1932 book Death in the Afternoon.
 He adored this town.
 While wandering the city, it is easy to imagine him wandering the streets, stopping at some old tavern for a drink and dialogue with the other patrons.

 An Illustrious Bullfighting History